CIRSS/cs598-data-curation/syllabus.md

 Your final grade will be calculated based on the activities listed below.
 Your official final course grade will be listed in [Enterprise](https://apps.uillinois.edu/selfservice/).
 The course grade you see displayed in Coursera may not match your official final course grade.

 1. Quizzes (20%): The lowest grade will be dropped out of 14 weekly quizzes
-2. Assignments (15% each): There will be 4 assignments
+2. Assignments (15% each): There will be 4 assignments worth a total of 60% of the final grade
 3. Final exam (20%): There will be a cummulative final exam

 Grade distribution: